List of Mexico City Metro lines: Line B: Buenavista – Ciudad Azteca

-Line 12; línea del Bicentenario: Mixcoac – Tláhuac
+Line 12: Mixcoac – Tláhuac

 Construction of line 12 began after a public consultation, on August 8, 2007, and inaugurated on October 30, 2012.
-Although the line offered full service during the first 16 months of operation (Mixcoac - Tláhuac), the service over the eleven easternmost stations was suspended indefinitely due to structural failures, with provisional terminal being Atlalilco as of October 2014.
+Although the line offered full service during the first 16 months of operation (Mixcoac – Tláhuac), the service over the eleven easternmost stations was suspended indefinitely due to structural failures, with provisional terminal being Atlalilco as of October 2014.
 For the 18 months of the repair works, Line 12 ran from Mixcoac to Atlalilco, (9 stations), 4 of them linking with other lines, as well as with the Mexico City Metrobús.

 According to the Mexico City Metro website, line 12 trains use traditional rail traction (as line A).
 Government nicknamed it the línea del Bicentenario, commemorating the 200th anniversary of the beginning of Mexican War of Independence on September 16, 1810 and promising to deliver all twenty stations by April 30, 2012.
 However, delays on train deliveries and construction caused full operation was delayed to October 30, 2012.
 At that date, President Calderón and Mayor Marcelo Ebrard opened the line to service.

 In March 2014, 11 stations had to be closed because of security risks for the passengers because of rail corrugation.
 An investigation determined rails were incompatible with the trains, accusations of corruption arose.
 After 18 months line was repaired and resumed service.

 On the night of May 3, 2021, an elevated portion collapsed causing 26 deaths and 70 injuries.